cfaulkner985/hollywood-reviews/README.md

 * The page also has an edit review button where the user will press to submit the review that have left which will update in the reviews page.

 ### Movies Page
 * This will display the list of movies in a Collapsible.
-The heading of the collapsible will display move title, IMDB rating and rotten tomatoes rating and when the user clicks on this it will display the rest of the information about the movie.
+The heading of the collapsible will display the move title and when the user clicks on this it will display the rest of the information about the movie.
 * The page also has an add movie button where the user will press to add movie to the movies page.
 It will bring them to the add movies page
+* This page also has a search funtion where the user can search for a movie on the list of movies by typing it in and clicking on the submit button

 ### Add Movies Page
 * There is a form for the user to fill out to add a movie.
 All of the input boxes are text boxes.
 This information will be saved on the Movies Page once the user has submitted the new movie